ousatov-ua/dns-filtering/README.md

 # Update blocklists

 Configuration for Unbound contains block lists.
+For sure, you can edit them, I'm using my own configuration.

 With next steps you can create scheduled job to update them on regular basic.